raspberrypilearning/comic-character/en/step_7.md

 --- /collapse ---

 Good Job!
-You've successfully added the toggle switch to your webpage, you will need to give it some functionality.
+You've successfully added the toggle slider to your webpage, you will need to give it some functionality.

 ### Create an event handler for your toggle